 The practice offered dental implants.
-These were placed by a visiting clinician who had undergone appropriate post-graduate training in the provision of dental implants.
+These were placed by a visiting implantologist who had undergone appropriate post-graduate training in the provision of dental implants.
 We saw the provision of dental implants was in accordance with national guidance.
-Improvements were required with regards to reflecting discussions during consultations in patients' dental care records.

 Helping patients to live healthier lives